 On-campus options for students range from traditional residence hall facilities to apartment-style housing.

 On-campus living provides students many advantages and opportunities.
 University housing facilities are structured environments.
 Each is a small community, and as such, has procedures and regulations addressing such things as noise, safety, guests and security.
-University residence halls have full-time professional and part-time student staff that oversee the operation of the halls and assist students with the challenges of daily college life.
+University residence halls have full-time professional staff and part-time student staff that oversee the operation of the halls and assist students with the challenges of daily college life.
 Each facility has state-of-the-art building security systems.
 On-campus living is a good place to get to know many students in a short period of time.
 Sharing bathrooms, lounge space, and corridors with a group means you can't help but make friends quickly.
 Being on campus also means that classes, the library, the student center, and the wellness center are never very far away.

 For more information, see the Housing and Residence Life website.

 Kilcawley House was constructed in 1965 and has undergone a complete renovation.
 This seven-story building can accommodate 224 students.
-Kilcawley residents live in double-occupancy rooms, complete with loft-style furniture, wall-to-wall carpeting, cable TV, Internet access, and plenty of flexible space.
+Kilcawley residents live in double-occupancy rooms, complete with loft-style furniture, wall-to-wall carpeting, microfridge, Internet access, and plenty of flexible space.
 Rooms feature separate room-controlled heating and air conditioning.
 Lounges and study areas are available on each floor.
 A computer lab with Internet access is located in the basement.
 The basement also contains a TV lounge, a game room equipped with ping-pong and pool tables, a kitchen with vending machines, a 24-hour study area, and two music practice rooms.
 Its residents have the advantage of being located in the heart of the YSU campus and can use all of Kilcawley Center's facilities including a computer center, and copying service without going outdoors.

 When Lyden House opened, a new era began for on-campus housing at Youngstown State.
 The impressive five-story structure reflects a traditional collegiate gothic style with clean, contemporary lines.
 Lyden House, located just north of campus along Madison Avenue, houses 300 students.
 A typical student room is approximately 12' x 17' and houses two students.
 In addition to a bunk bed, which can be stacked, lofted, or separated, each student has a desk and chair, a dresser, a shelving unit and an armoire wardrobe unit.
 The furniture is uniquely designed to interchange to suit the individual student's tastes in personal decor.